Yellow Ribbon campaign (Fiji): The Fiji Law Society

 On 21 May, Fiji Law Society president Graeme Leung spoke out against the bill, which he said would empower politicians to overturn judicial decisions.
 Leung said that he and the Law Society supported the idea of reconciliation, tolerance, and unity, but were strongly opposed to pardoning perpetrators of the coup.
 The amnesty provisions of the legislation were, he said, "repugnant" and would hamstring the courts.
 "It's likely to demoralise the judiciary and sap it of the will to continue its work."
-It would also encourage future generations to regard coups as something they could take part in with impunity.
+He also argued it would also encourage future generations to regard coups as something they could take part in with impunity.

 While opposing the legislation, however, he cautioned the military to show restraint, saying that Parliament had the constitutional right to pass laws, whether good or bad, and that it was up to the people to punish politicians for bad laws at election time.
 "If the law is bad and unpopular, it is for the people through the ballot box, to show their displeasure.
 But in a democracy, it is not the business of the military, however well-intentioned, to interfere with the law-making process."

 In a further hard-hitting letter to Prime Minister Qarase, Leung said on 23 May that the bill was "not the answer to Fiji's problems," and would not achieve its purpose of reconciling Fiji's communities.
 Its provisions for amnesty and compensation of victims, he said, favoured the rich over the poor.
 He warned the government against assuming the support of a majority of the public.
 As Fijian culture did not encourage outspokenness, Leung said, it would be a mistake to interpret silence as support.
 "It's the way we are – our people show their respect to their leaders by keeping quiet.
 It is considered rude to speak your mind," he told the Prime Minister.
 (Attorney General Qoriniasi Bale countered this the next day by saying that equally, the silence of the population should not be interpreted as meaning that they opposed the legislation).